Aurora Green Diamond

 The Aurora Green Diamond is a 5.03 carat vivid green diamond with VS2 clarity.
 In May 2016, the Aurora Green became the largest vivid green diamond to ever sell at auction.
 The record was previous held by a 2.54 carat Fancy Vivid Green VS1 diamond that was sold by Sotheby’s on November 17, 2009, for $1.22 million per carat according to the Diamond Investment & Intelligence Center.
 On May 31, 2016, the diamond, which was originally owned by Scarselli Diamonds was sold by Christie's for a record price per carat of $3.3 million to Chinese jewelry company Chow Tai Fook, totaling $16.8 million.

-Current Records
+Records

+As of 2016, Aurora Green Diamond is: